evolv-ai/scaffold/README.md

 ## Generating a project
-To start a new project namded `myProject` with the scaffold, use the following command line:
+To start a new project named `myProject` with the scaffold, use the following command line:

 ```npx degit git@github.com:evolv-ai/scaffold.git --mode=git myProject```